COLUMN: Emerging markets' siren song: James Saft

 Perhaps, as so often, the simplest advice is the best.

-(Editing by Bernadette Baum) (At the time of publication, Reuters columnist James Saft did not own any direct investments in securities mentioned in this article.
-He may be an owner indirectly as an investor in a fund)
+Get some exposure to emerging markets, get diversified within emerging markets, including in debt, try not to obsess over day-to-day moves and, whatever you do, don't bet the farm.
+(At the time of publication, Reuters columnist James Saft did not own any direct investments in securities mentioned in this article.
+He may be an owner indirectly as an investor in a fund.